 Service Charge: The tenant to contribute a fair proportion towards the cost of repair and maintenance of the building of which the property forms part, and the provision of services where appropriate.

 Insurance: The Council insures the building against damage by various risks with the premium recoverable from the tenant.
+Tenants should take out their own insurance such as contents insurance and public liability insurance.

 Business Rates: The tenant to pay the business rates in respect of the property.
+Relief may apply to some businesses and charities.

 Utilities: The tenant will be responsible for the payment of all utility bills and for maintaining the services in accordance with current regulations.